gagginaspinnata/yc-api/README.md

 What is it?
 ===========

-This is module let you search for [Hacker News](https://news.ycombinator.com/) stories.
+This is a wrapper module around the [Hacker News](https://news.ycombinator.com/) API.
 You can filter the news in order to show you only the stories with a minimum score.

 Installation
 ============